Hydras for $\omega_{1}$: Hydras

 \section{Hydras}

-In this section the sets of hydras $a$ and their responses $a[z]$ to Hercules' chop are introduced.
-From these a hydra game is defined through well-behaved hydras defined in Definition \ref{df:wellbehaved}, and the main theorem \ref{th:hydra} is stated.
-It turns out that the game is well-defined in the theory $T_{1}$, cf.\,Proposition \ref{prp:H0}.\ref{prp:H0.3}.
+In this section we work in the stronger theory $T_{1}^{+}(\Natural)=T_{1}(\Natural)+TI(\veps_{\rho_{0}+1})$ otherwise stated.
+The sets of hydras $a$ and their responses $a[z]$ to Hercules' chop are introduced.
+From these a hydra battle is defined and the main theorem \ref{th:hydra} is stated.
+It turns out that the battle is well-defined for each hydra in the theory $T_{1}$, cf.\,Proposition \ref{prp:H0}.\ref{prp:H0.3}.

 Each \textit{hydra} is a term over symbols